Bugatti-MarcinCLI-json/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

     $TenantId = (Invoke-RestMethod "$($AuthEndpoint)/$($AADTenantName)/.well-known/openid-configuration").issuer.TrimEnd('/').Split('/')[-1]

     Add-AzureRmAccount -EnvironmentName "AzureStackAdmin" -TenantId $TenantId
     ```

 3. When prompted, sign in with your Azure Active Directory account that you provided when provisioning the Azure Stack Hub environment.

-4. From the Administrator: Windows PowerShell ISE window, sign in to the Azure Stack Hub as operator by running the following:
+4. From the **Windows PowerShell ISE** window, sign in to the Azure Stack Hub as operator by running the following:

     ```powershell
     $defaultProviderSubscriptionId = (Get-AzureRmSubscription -SubscriptionName 'Default Provider Subscription').Id